 Professor Vacca joined the University of New Hampshire School of Law in 2017.
 Prior to this, he was the David L. Brennan Professor of Law at the University of Akron School of Law (2010-2017), where he also served as Director of the Center for Intellectual Property Law and Technology (2015-2017) and Interim Co-Dean (2016-2017).
-Professor Vacca teaches, or has taught, Fundamentals of Intellectual Property, Patent Law, Copyrights, Trade Secrets, Contracts, and Property.
-Professor Vacca has also been a visiting professor at the University of Oregon School of Law, the University of Denver College of Law, and Swinburne University Law School.
+Professor Vacca teaches, or has taught, Fundamentals of Intellectual Property, Patent Law, Copyrights, Trademarks, Trade Secrets, Current Issues in IP, Contracts, Property, and Professional Responsibility.
+Professor Vacca has also been a visiting professor at the University of Oregon School of Law, the University of Denver College of Law, Swinburne University Law School (Melbourne, Australia), and Wuhan University of Technology (Wuhan, China).
 He received his B.A. from Amherst College, his J.D. from the University of Missouri School of Law (Order of the Coif), and his LL.M. in Intellectual Property from New York University School of Law.

 Cole, B. M., Horton, B. J., & Vacca, R. G. (2014).
 Food for Thought: Genetically Modified Seeds as De Facto Standard Essential Patents.
 University of Colorado Law Review, 85, 313-375.
 Retrieved from http://scholars.unh.edu/law_facpub/283

 Vacca, R. G., Chen, J. M., Dratler, J. J., Folsom, T., Hall, T. S., Heled, Y., . . .
 Van Tassel, K. A. (2013).
 Intellectual Property and Public Health – A White Paper.
 Akron Intellectual Property Journal, 7, 39-62.
 Retrieved from http://scholars.unh.edu/law_facpub/281